Anadea/anadea_blog/content/posts/real-estate-software-development-outsourcing-what-you-should-know/index.md

 * **Nearshore**.
 Hiring a real estate software development company from a geographically close country offers a strong balance of cost efficiency and collaboration.
 Thanks to similar time zones and cultural proximity, this model works well for iterative development and ongoing communication.
 * **Offshore**.
 This model is often used for cost-sensitive projects with clearly defined scopes.
 Offshore teams can speed up software delivery, as this approach can allow for round-the-clock development.
 However, it requires strong documentation and processes to manage time zones and cultural differences.

+{{< advert_with_cta title="Let's Audit Your Real Estate Platform" description="Before you commit to any vendor, get clarity on what you actually need." button="Request Architecture Review" url="https://anadea.info/free-project-estimate" >}}

 ### Engagement Models to Address Your Needs

 The chosen engagement model should ensure the flexibility you need.